Alberto-Hache/Lil-Grid-Lab/README.md

-# *"Lil' ASCII Lab"*
+# *"Lil' Grid Lab"*

 (v 0.1) by Alberto H

 ## About this project

-"Lil' ASCII Lab" is a simple playground on which single-character beings come to life driven by their AI.
+"Lil' Grid Lab" is a simple playground on which single-character beings come to life driven by their AI.
 Currently, agents running around will have simple, hard-coded behaviours.
 The long-term plan is to integrate Machine Learning-driven agents in.

 <img src="https://github.com/Alberto-Hache/Lil-ASCII-Lab/blob/master/screenshots/blocky-meadows.png" width="250">